 The new number one in our product comparison is the Smith’s Adjustable Edge Pro.
 Smith’s has been making high quality sharpening products for over 100 years.
 We’ve highlighted this product before in our knife sharpener reviews section.

 What set’s this product apart from all of the others in this category is the flexibility to select a wide variety of angles.
 This means that you can quickly and easily restore the factory angle to just about any blade.

 The angle select dial contains both specific angles and a description of the types of knives and their corresponding angles.
 This makes it easy to use for both amateurs and pro’s alike.
 The interlocking grinding wheels insure an extremely consistent edge on the blade.
 For serrated blades there is a special sharpener that is contained in the side of the unit.

-With 4.9 out of 5 stars on Amazon.com, this unit is quickly becoming the most popular sharpener on the market.
+With 4.9 out of 5 stars on Amazon.com, this unit has earned the title of best electric knife sharpener on the market.

 The Chef’s Choice AngleSelect is another highly regarded sharpener.
 While not as flexible as Smith’s Edge Pro, it does allow you to adjust the angle from 15 to 20 degrees.
 This allows for sharpening of European, American, and Japanese blades.
 It is both quiet and efficient.
 The guides allow you to quickly and efficiently sharpen even the dullest knives.